Travel

 Some days, you just want to know that you still got it.
-Enter in Verde NYC, a restaurant that turns into a good old club as the evening progresses.
+Enter Verde NYC, a restaurant that turns into a good old club as the evening progresses.
 It’s like the early aughts in there, and no, you’re not too old to dance on a table.
 Verde NYC is part of a restaurant group with locales in Dubai, Paris and Sardinia.
 With this pedigree it sounds impressive, but as they say, if you can make it in New York, you can make it anywhere.
 The expansion to the U.S. is the true test on whether Verde has merit; this is the first look review of Verde NYC.

 Atmosphere

 As someone who lived for nights at Pink Elephant in the early aughts, it gives me great comfort to see places like Verde open in the Meatpacking district.
 Because although I’m old AF, a girl still needs a night out with friends to remind us that we still got it.
-My girls’ nights out now though need a different formula than when we were lining up at Bungalow 8 on a Wednesday at midnight.
-Nowadays it takes a proper aperitif at our table, top food at dinner, a beautiful setting, good dinner music and drinks flowing if you want to keep us out past 10pm.
+My girls’ nights out now though, need a different formula than when we were lining up at Bungalow 8 on a Wednesday at midnight.
+Nowadays, it takes a proper aperitif at our table, top food at dinner, a beautiful setting, good dinner music and drinks flowing, if you want to keep us out past 10pm.
 In this category, except one, Verde excels.
-The dining and bar room are open so it’s a prime setting for people watching.
-The decor throughout is lavish like a Parisian dinner club with rich red and turquoise velvet.
-It’s not as ornate as Laperouse but more in that genre of modern aristocracy.
+The dining and bar room are open, so it’s a prime setting for people-watching.
+The decor throughout is lavish, like a Parisian dinner club with rich red and turquoise velvet.
+It’s not as ornate as Laperouse, but more in that genre of modern aristocracy.

-Where a Strength is a (Potential) Weakness
+Where A Strength Is A (Potential) Weakness

 All Due Respect

-A few disclaimers as I want to make sure this comes off properly.
+A few disclaimers, as I want to make sure this comes off properly.
 I’m the first woman to support and promote other women, and I love seeing the next gen bringing it on a big night out.
 There’s nothing like dressing up for your girlfriends and looking hot AF.
-Anyone who knows me knows that I personally like to walk that line at any age.
+Anyone who knows me, knows that I personally like to walk that line at any age.
 It wasn’t busy the night we were there, so maybe this isn’t representative of a prime night.
 But the groups that were in residence were trying a little too hard.
 The most blunt way to say this is they didn’t look like women who had just worked in tech or who were on earnings calls all day.
-I would go further to stay the goal – to land a high roller, was a little obvious.
+I would go further to stay the goal — to land a high roller, was a little obvious.
 The people who fit that bill weren’t at the upper tier of the food chain either.

 Food + Beverage